Qata/CTObject/README.md

 CTLibrary
 =========

-A C library inspired by CoreFoundation and attempting to bridge power gap between C and C++
+A C library inspired by CoreFoundation and attempting to bridge the power gap between C and C++